Marie Clements

 Marie Clements (born January 10, 1962) is a Canadian Métis playwright, performer, director, producer and screenwriter.
-Marie was founding artistic director of urban ink productions, and is currently co-artistic director of red diva projects, and director of her new film company Working Pajama Lab Entertainment.
+She was the founding artistic director of Urban Ink Productions, and is currently co-artistic director of Red Diva Projects, and director of her new film company Working Pajama Lab Entertainment.
 Clements lives on Galiano Island, British Columbia.
-As a writer Marie has worked in a variety of mediums including theatre, performance, film, multi-media, radio, and television.
+As a writer she has worked in a variety of media including theatre, performance, film, multi-media, radio and television.

 Early life

 Clements was born in Vancouver, British Columbia.
-Early in her life she studied dance, speech, singing, piano, and music, but she dreamed of being a foreign correspondent.
+Early in her life she studied dance, speech, singing, piano and music, but she dreamed of being a foreign correspondent.
 She studied journalism at Mount Royal College in Calgary, Alberta.